telehash/telehash.github.io/switch.md

 When generating a connect, the switch must always verify the sending path is included in the paths array, and if not insert it in if it's a public path.
 This ensures that the recipient has at least one valid path and speeds up path discovery since no additional [`path`](#path) round trip such as for an IPv6 one.

-When there's multiple paths the processing of them must only send an open per *type* to prevent spamming of fake entries triggering unsolicited outgoing packets.
-For "ipv4" and "ipv6" there may be two of each sent, one for a public IP and one for a private IP of each type.
-Also to minimize unsolicited opens, no more than one connect per second should be processed for a given hashname.
+#### Connect Handling

+The recipient of a connect is being asked to establish a line with the included hashname by a third party, and must be wary of the validity of such requests, both checking the included BODY against the `from` info to verify the hashname and matching CSID, as well as tracking the frequency of these requests to reduce outgoing unsolicited requests.
+There must be no more than one open packet sent per destination host per second.

 The generated `open` should always be attached as a BODY and sent back in response on the new connect channel as well, which relays it back to the original `peer` request to guarantee connectivity.
 Subsequent packets on the connect channel work identically to the peer one, acting as a tunnel with the BODY being the raw tunneled packet.

 The switch acting as the relay between a `peer` and `connect` must limit the rate of tunneled packets to no more than 5 per second in either direction, and never have more than one peer-connect pair active between two hashnames.
 This enables the two hashnames to privately negotiate other connectivity, but not use it's bandwidth as an open bridge.

+#### Auto-Bridge

 If this switch is willing to act as a bridge, as soon as it has detected a tunneled [line](network.md#line) in both directions it should internally set up a [bridge](#bridge) and always include a `"bridge":true` on every tunneled packet thereafter.
-Either side of the tunnel when seeing this flag should then treat the channel's sending path as that of the tunneled packet.
+Either side of the tunnel when seeing this flag should then treat the channel's sending path as that of the tunneled packet, and subsequent line packets to that destination will be bridged to the other source.

 <a name="bridge" />
 ### `"type":"bridge"` - Shared Bandwidth